 What’s to blame?
 In part, it’s our “food environment,” according to Andy Bellatti, cofounder of Dieticians for Professional Integrity.
 “Unhealthy foods are cheaper and they’re everywhere,” he said.
 “If you go to any store, you can buy a candy bar at the checkout but not a piece of fruit.”

 In a similar way, our financial environment impacts our use of money, often in unhealthy ways.
-Here are some aspects of our financial environment we can do something about.
+So, in order to manage money well, it’s important to do what we can to control our financial environment.
+Here are some aspects that we can do something about.

 What to decrease

 The marketing lists we’re on.
 Take a look at the last 20 email messages you received.
 How many were promotions?
-Companies such as Groupon can be helpful in saving money, but they can also lead to financial death by discount if they tempt you to overspend.
+Companies such as Groupon can be helpful in saving money, but they can also lead to what I call financial death by discount if they tempt you to overspend.

 What to do?
 Always remember, a deal isn’t a deal unless it’s a discount on something you were going to buy anyway.
 So, if the number of promotional emails you receive is prompting you to spend more than you should, unsubscribe from most, if not all, of those marketers’ lists.